TBD54566975/bundler-bonanza/README.md

 # Testing release candidates with Bundler Bonanza

+> [!WARNING]
+> You must use Yarn v1.
+Later versions (e.g., Yarn 4.x) will cause unexpected issues and test failures.

-1. In the root package.json update to the release candidate's versions and run `pnpm install`
+1. In the root `package.json` update to the release candidate's versions and run `pnpm install`.
-2. In `/tests/reactnative/` run `yarn add package@rcversion` for each package you're intending to test
+2. In `/tests/reactnative/` run `yarn` and then `yarn add package@rcversion` for each package you're intending to test.

+   > [!NOTE]
-   > Conditionally: you may need to run `npx pod-install@latest` if you've changed iOS native dependencies but this is only relevant for mobile developers changing native packages
+   > Conditionally: You may need to run `npx pod-install@latest` if you've changed iOS native dependencies,
+   > but this is only relevant for mobile developers changing native packages.

-3. In `/tests/electron/` run `yarn add package@rcversion` for each package you're intending to test
+3. In `/tests/electron/` run `yarn` and then `yarn add package@rcversion` for each package you're intending to test.
-4. Push the changes on a branch to remote and open a PR to run the test suites
+4. Push the changes on a branch to remote and open a PR to run the test suites.

 # `dwn-sdk-js`